Labor Law: The Applicability of the Dismissal Protection Act and Protection Against Dismissal in Small Businesses

 The following chart illustrates this more clearly:

-Additional issues in calculating the number of employees for the applicability of the Dismissal Protection Act can arise because some employees should not be counted in the calculation at all.
+Further problems regarding the calculation of the number of employees for the applicability of the Dismissal Protection Act may arise from the fact that some employees of the company may not be included in the calculation at all.

-For instance, trainees, managing directors, or the business owner are not counted when determining the number of employees.
+This is how trainees become, Managing Director or the company owner are not counted when calculating the number of employees.

-According to this, the burden of presentation and proof initially lies with the employee, who must provide all known indications that the company is not a small business.
-After that, the employer must provide a full explanation of the number of employees.
+Accordingly, the burden of presentation and proof initially lies with the employee, who must present all known evidence that there is no small business.
+The employer must then provide a full explanation of the number of employees.

-If, after evidence is gathered, it remains unclear whether the required number of employees for the applicability of the Dismissal Protection Act has been reached, this doubt falls to the detriment of the employee.
+If, even after evidence has been gathered, it is still unclear whether the number of employees required for the applicability of the Dismissal Protection Act has been reached, this doubt is to the detriment of the employee.

 Employees Are Also Protected If the Dismissal Protection Act Does Not Apply